ksam902/wp-plugin-nfl-teams-list/README.md

 # NFL Teams List - WordPress Plugin

 A WordPress plugin that displays a list of NFL teams in a Datatable.
 The Datatable can be included in any page using a custom shortcode.
-The plugin includes a Settings page where a user can provide the plugin with an API key used to fetch the NFL teams and set the styling for the Datatable.
+The plugin includes a Settings page where a user can provide the plugin with an API key used to fetch the NFL teams and set the styling for the shortcode output.

 ## Getting Started